Dedicated Canadians recognized for their volunteer contributions to Veterans

 Quotes

-"This Commendation is the highest honour I can bestow as Minister, and it's a pleasure to award it to two Islanders who've gone above and beyond in service of the folks who've worn the uniform.
+"This Commendation is the highest honour I can bestow as Minister, and it's a pleasure to award it to four Canadians who go above and beyond to serve the folks who've worn the uniform.
 It takes a special kind of person to do this sort of work with no expectation of recognition, so I'm proud that I'm able to show them just how grateful we are for everything they've been doing."

 Quick facts